synox/snake-cube-solver/README.md

 # Solver for the Snake Cube Puzzle

-For the snake of the shape
+For the snake of the shape (`-` is straight, `.` is corner)

 ```
 --...-..-...-.-....-.-.-.--
 ```
 it prints two solutions.
+It starts on the top left at x/y/z 0/0/0.
 ```
 winners: